How much does it cost to produce a pair of Air Jordan XXXI’s?

 There it is!
 WHAM!
 The retail store just took 50% of the Air Jordan price right off the top.
 Why does the retail store get to make all that profit?
 Remember, the store must pay their employees, rent the store space, pay to keep the lights on, and they may have borrowed the money to buy the shoe from Nike.
 So, the store collects 50% but has lots of expenses to cover.
 While the Air Jordan XXXI will sell out fast, the store will still have other shoes they need to sell at a discount.

 How much money does Nike get?

 So, how much money does Nike get?
 Remember, Nike does not actually own the shoe factory.
 Of all the major shoe brands only New Balance owns a shoe factory.
 So, what did Nike pay the factory for that $185.00 shoe?
 They paid roughly $25.00 USD per pair.

 How can Nike sell a $25.00 shoe for $92.50?

 Once Nike buys the Air Jordan XXXI from the factory in China they need to ship it.
-Nike ships most of their shoes by ocean freight from China, Vietnam or Indonesia to the USA.
-An ocean container can cost $4000 to ship and will hold around 3000 pairs of a high top shoe.
-Shipping plus fees can cost about $1.50 per pair.
+Nike ships most of its shoes by ocean freight from China, Vietnam, or Indonesia to the USA.
+An ocean container can cost $4000 to ship and will hold around 3000 pairs of high top shoes.
+Shipping plus other fees can cost about $1.50 per pair.